marcjulianschwarz/obsidian-vault-blog/Posts/animateradarplot.md

 ## Import modules

-The only modules needed are numpy and matplotlib.
+The modules needed are numpy and matplotlib.
 Import them like this:
 ```python
 import numpy as np
 import matplotlib.pyplot as plt